nubenetes/awesome-kubernetes/docs/introduction.md

 ## vFunction.
 A system to transform monolithic Java applications into microservices
 - [vFunction](https://vfunction.com/) vFunction accelerates your journey to cloud native by automating Java app modernization.
 - [thenewstack.io: vFunction Transforms Monolithic Java to Microservices](https://thenewstack.io/vfunction-transforms-monolithic-java-to-microservices/)

+## Software in Automotive Industry
+- [spectrum.ieee.org: How Software Is Eating the Car](https://spectrum.ieee.org/software-eating-car) The trend toward self-driving and electric vehicles will add hundreds of millions of lines of code to cars.
+Can the auto industry cope?

 ## Bunch of Images
 <details>